kubernetes101/pib-dev/advanced-scenarios/monitoring/README.md

 - Add webv to the apps/ directory
 - By default, this provides you with two deployments of webv: webv-heartbeat and webv-imdb.
-- If you do not plan to deploy the imdb app to any stores in your fleet, it is recommended to not include the imdb.yaml.
-To remove, delete the `- imdb.yaml` line from the kustomization.yaml file.

 ```bash